Ephraim-usc/glike/README.md

     values = [25, 50, 75] # or other initial values you see fit
     limits = [(0, "t2"), ("t1", "t3"), ("t2", 100)]

+Empirically, if the output parameters take values very close to the lower or upper limits, it's very likely that the estimation is stuck in a local optimal, or the proposed model is not well compatible with the genealogical trees.
+If that's the case, it's suggested to try other initial values or demography models.

 About this project
 -------------